 6. Create a floating toy box.

-For a creative twist on outdoor pool toy storage, consider cutting up a pool noodle and attaching the pieces around one of those cheap, dollar-store laundry baskets.
-That way, the basket can float in the water with you — making play time and toy cleanup a breeze!
+For a creative twist on pool toy storage ideas, consider cutting up an old pool noodle and attaching the pieces around a small, dollar-store laundry basket.
+That way, the basket can float in the water, making playtime and toy cleanup a breeze!